Category Archives: Baconton GA

 George Washington Jackson came with his family to Dougherty County from Wilkinson County as a young boy.
 At the age of ten he moved with his widowed mother and brother and sister to the Mount Enon community, several miles from Baconton.
 He served as a lieutenant in the Confederate army and later as a county commissioner.
 He had farming operations all over what is today northern Mitchell County; he built this home in 1898 to replace a log farmhouse at this location.
 He and his wife, Eulelia Peacock Jackson, had nine children.
 Numerous other families lived here throughout the 20th century.

-The city of Baconton saving such an important historic home and re-purposing it as their city hall is a great example of thinking outside the box.
+The city of Baconton saved this important historic home and transformed it into their city hall.
+It’s a great example of thinking outside the box.
 Perhaps it will serve as inspiration for other communities to pursue non-traditional avenues of preservation.

 National Register of Historic Places